Shahbaz, Iran

-Shahbaz (شهباز) is a city in, and the capital of, Qarah Kahriz District of Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.
+Shahbaz (شهباز) is a city in, and the capital of, Qarah Kahriz District in Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.

 History

-After the 2006 National Census, Qarah Kahriz and Kuhsar Rural Districts were separated from the Central District in the establishment of Qarah Kahriz District, with the village of Bazneh as its capital.
+In 2010, Qarah Kahriz and Kuhsar Rural Districts were separated from the Central District in the formation of Qarah Kahriz District, with the village of Bazneh as its capital.
 Bazneh and the village of Hafteh merged to form the village of Hafteh and Bazneh.

 Demographics

 Population

-At the time of the 2011 census, the population (as the village of Hafteh and Bazneh) was 7,603 in 2,283 households.
-The following census in 2016 measured the population as 7,536 people in 2,375 households, by which time the village had been elevated to city status as Shahbaz.
+At the time of the 2011 National Census, the population (as the village of Hafteh and Bazneh) was 7,603 in 2,283 households.
+The following census in 2016 measured the population as 7,536 people in 2,375 households, by which time the village had been converted to a city and renamed Shahbaz.